Dr. Cornelius Tilton

 He has been Pastor-Teacher of the Irish Channel Christian Fellowship for 29 years and served on staff at Celebration Church in Metairie, La (a suburb of New Orleans) as Pastor of Missions in from January 2007 through August 2008.

 In addition to other commendations and awards, Rev. Tilton received the 1991 New Orleans General Hospital Eagle Award for community service, and in 1992 received the Outstanding Volunteer Award from Prison Fellowship in Louisiana.
 In 2015, he was made a Knight of the Order of the Academic Palms by the government of France, an order founded by Napoleon Bonaparte in 1808, in recognition of his contributions to the furtherance of French education and culture.
-In addition, two clans of the Gola people of Liberia made him a Paramont Chief in recognition of his extraordinary support provided the people of Liberia during their Ebola Crisis and his continued leadership to improving education in rural Liberia.
+In addition, two clans of the Gola people of Liberia made him a Paramount Chief in recognition of his extraordinary support provided the people of Liberia during their Ebola Crisis and his continued leadership to improving education in rural Liberia.
 He was also previously honored by Christian Bible College of Louisiana with a Doctor of Divinity degree.
+In 2018, President Samuel Tolbert, of the National Baptist Convention of America, International appointed Rev. Tilton, Deputy Secretary of Missions fro West Africa.
 Pastor Tilton has also received numerous Mayoral, City Council, and legislative commendations.

 A call to proclaim God’s word has resulted in thirty-seven years of faithful and fulfilling service to God and community.